 2. Identify and Know How to Manage Triggers.

-A good drug addiction treatment center will teach you how to recognize triggers.
+It is essential to learn how to recognize your triggers.
 These are the things that make you think about, crave, and ultimately use drugs or alcohol.
 Triggers can be very general, such as being around people who are using; this is one of the most common factors that trigger almost all people in recovery.
 Triggers are also specific and may include certain people or places.
 Emotions can be triggers, especially if you once used a substance as a coping mechanism for uncomfortable feelings or moods.

 Therapy sessions can help you identify your exact triggers.
 A therapist can also train you in ways to better cope with these factors so that you don’t turn to drugs or alcohol if faced with something or someone that triggers a craving.